-In 3 Options for Easy Care, we shared an overview of the options you have available for small but urgent matters, where you can find Paths 1, 2 and 3.
-We hope you never need this information, but just in case something more serious than a sore throat comes your way, you should know where you can go.
+We've shared an overview of the choices you have for small but urgent matters, here are Paths 1, 2 and 3.
+Now let’s talk about being ready, just in case something more serious comes your way.

 SIGN IN to share your comments or REGISTER today to become a Connect member.